The origin of cold gas in the Circumgalactic Medium: Results

 \subsection{Overview of the cold gas in Eris2k}

 We begin by presenting the main thermal properties of gas in the largest halo in the simulation Eris2k.
 A map of gas temperature, for a thin slice passing through the center of the box, is shown in the upper left panel of Fig. \ref{overview_panel}.
-The upper right panel of the same figure shows only the cold gas, i.e. with temperature lower than $3\times 10^4$ K in our definition.
-Cold gas is present in the form of numerous small clumps distributed mainly in the region within 100 kpc from the center.
+The upper right panel of the same figure shows only the cold gas (i.e., with temperature lower than $3\times 10^4$ K in our definition).
+Cold gas is present in the form of numerous small clumps distributed mainly in the region within 100 kpc of the center.
 These clumps are not easily seen in the left panel, due to the large amount hot gas in which they are embedded.
-The temperature can go as low as $10^2$ K in the clumps nearer to the center, i.e. clumps in the disk of the galaxy.
-The mass of cold gas in the CGM is $7.6\times 10^{9}\,\msun$, representing the $\sim15.7$\% of the total CGM gas mass; on the other side, cold gas makes up $\sim 40$\% of the total gas in the disk.
+The temperature can go as low as $10^2$ K in the clumps nearer to the center (i.e., clumps in the disk of the galaxy).
+The mass of the cold gas in the CGM is $7.6\times 10^{9}\,\msun$, representing $\sim15.7$\% of the total CGM gas mass; instead, cold gas makes up $\sim 40$\% of the total gas in the disk.

 The lower panels of Fig. \ref{overview_panel} show the mass-weighted distribution of gas in the density-temperature plane (lower left panel) and the radius-temperature plane (lower right panel).
-Cold gas is present with larger mass (1) in the region at $T\simeq 10^4$ K, corresponding to gas in photoionization equilibrium by the UV background, and (2) in the tail of dense gas going down to densities $n>1\,\cc$.
-Gas with high density is favoured to cool down because of shorter cooling times (see Sec. \ref{cooling_gas_cgm}).
-From the lower right panel of Fig. \ref{overview_panel}, we can see how most of the cold gas is located in the central region, as it was already observed from the temperature slice.
-Nevertheless, note that there is a substantial amount of gas below $10^4$ K within a relatively large radius, beyond the disc region, up to $\sim 50$ kpc.
+Cold gas is present with higher mass in the region at $T\simeq 10^4$ K, corresponding to gas in photoionization equilibrium by the UV background, and in the tail of dense gas going down to densities $n>1\,\cc$.
+Gas with high density is favored to cool down because of shorter cooling times (see Sect. \ref{cooling_gas_cgm}).
+In the lower right panel of Fig. \ref{overview_panel}, we can see how most of the cold gas is located in the central region, as was already observed from the temperature slice.
+Nevertheless, we note that there is a substantial amount of gas below $10^4$ K within a relatively large radius, beyond the disk region, up to $\sim 50$ kpc.
 Cold gas is also present at larger distances, without showing any specific preference at any radius.